aspose-cells/Aspose.Cells-API-References/english/go-cpp/PivotTable/GetDataField/_index.md

 ## GetDataField function

-Gets a <see cref="PivotField"/> object that represents all the data fields in a PivotTable.Read-only.It would only be created when there are two or more data fields in the Data region.Defaultly it is in row region.
+Gets a PivotField object that represents all the data fields in a PivotTable.Read-only.It would only be created when there are two or more data fields in the Data region.Defaultly it is in row region.
 You can drag it to the row/column region with PivotTable.AddFieldToArea() method .

 ```go